-An online petition set up two days ago by Reyna’s friends and classmates directed at two ICE directors to stop her deportation had nearly 9,000 signatures by Thursday afternoon.
+An online petition set up two days ago by Reyna’s friends and classmates directed at two ICE officials to stop her deportation had nearly 9,000 signatures by Thursday afternoon.
 “Cindy is a young, ambitious, and hardworking student who came to the U.S. at the age of 15 on a visa from Guatemala,” the statement reads.
 “Her father, a U.S. citizen, tried to petition citizenship for Cindy, but while pursuing her college career she aged out of the broken immigration system. … Cindy is not a criminal; she is a student, a hardworking individual, a member of the community, and a potential college graduate.”

 Her supporters point out that Homeland Security Secretary Janet Napolitano recently stated that young immigrants eligible for possible DREAM Act benefits are not a deportation priority.
 The federal DREAM Act, which was voted down in the Senate last year but may be revisited by Congress in 2013, would allow illegal immigrants who entered the U.S. before they were 16 years old to earn an opportunity for citizenship if they graduate from high school, go to college or enroll in the military, and stay out of trouble.